phamlong15297/_/README.md

           pre-commit run --files $FILES
 ```
 Pre-commit will run ruff, prefly, eslint as local, so if modify, we need modify pre-commit file only.

+## Update
+`Biome` is a new tool that can replace both `Eslint + Prettier` but it does not support Vscode yet.
+So every time doing something, we have to check by command which is not convinient.